 What options are available for borrowers who are close to retirement?
 The good news is that there have been many forward strides within this sector in recent years, with product ranges growing in both variety and flexibility, however they are typically more expensive than conventional mortgages.
 When it comes to interest rates, there are a few options available when choosing a mortgage rate.
 There are fixed rates which are typically available for periods of 2-10 years, and there are variable rates, which might be set by the lender or be linked to an external source such as the Bank of England base rate.
 These different types of interest rates all have their own pricing, and as such choosing between these will influence the level of a monthly payment.

-Our team of mortgage advisers are able to navigate you through these times of uncertainty and help with your mortgage, ensuring it fits with your financial goals.
+Our team of mortgage advisers are able to navigate you through these times of uncertainty.